 When we travel, we are always on the alert for presidential landmarks.
-We have visited president’s birthplaces, homesteads, graves and libraries.
+We have visited president’s birthplaces, homesteads, graves, and libraries.
 It is important for us to raise our kids with the background of where our country has come from and who the leaders are that have made it great.
-On our recent road trip, we were able to visit and explore the JFK Presidential Library and Museum.
+On our recent road trip, we were able to visit and explore the JFK Presidential Library and Museum in Boston, Massachusetts.
+The JFK Library is a great way to get to know President John F. Kennedy!

 Hobbies on a Budget received discounts or tickets for the purpose of this review.
 All opinions are my own.
 No monetary compensation was received.